For two days now the sun has been in the forecast but not in the sky.

 Both IcebergFinder and the Canadian Ice Service report the locations of icebergs, but I figured it couldn’t hurt to be on the lookout myself.
 In theory, Cape St. Francis is an ideal spot to see them coming but today I was unable to look through the haze that hovered over Conception Bay.

 Here’s a couple of pictures from today:

-It’s very common to see dew drops collected on these little crowns in the early morning, but I had never seen one that was frozen.
-This morning they were everywhere, I had to knock one over to make sure I wasn’t imagining things, but it fell of the crown in one piece, rolling down the blades of grass like a tiny crystal ball.
+While it’s common to see dew drops collected on these little crowns in the early morning, I’d never seen one that was frozen.
+This morning they were everywhere, I had to knock one over to make sure I wasn’t imagining things, but it fell off the crown in one piece, rolling down the blades of grass like a tiny crystal ball.

-This colourful ocean inlet is calling out to me with its tropical colours, it’s inviting me to come in for a swim.
-I’m quite sure I would freeze to death within a few minutes though, this tiny pool below the Cape St. Francis lighthouse is directly connected to the chilly Atlantic Ocean.
+This colourful tidal inlet is calling out to me with its tropical colours, I think it looks inviting enough for a swim.
+I’m quite sure I would freeze to death within minutes though, this tiny pool below the Cape St. Francis lighthouse is directly connected to the chilly Atlantic Ocean.

-In this shot you can see the haze beyond Cape St. Francis, for all I knew there was a whole armada of icebergs out there, taunting me.
+In this next shot you can see the haze beyond Cape St. Francis, for all I knew there was a whole armada of icebergs out there, taunting me:

 On top of the hills the sun came out in force and I walked along Biscayan Cove to the Anvil Rock Loop and back again.
 I passed by a couple of islands, I’ve named them here on this shot, for no particular reason: